Find the measure you need.

 The form will ask you for some basic information about your measure, such as the construct(s) it represents, its publication reference, its subscales or dimensions, and its number of items.

 We will also ask you to grant other researchers permission to use your scale by selecting a copyright license option for it.
-Finally, you will have an opportunity to share the final version of the scale in whichever format(s) you prefer (e.g., a word doc, a pdf, a link to a webpage, a qualtrics file).
+Finally, we will require a document containing the verbatim wording of the scale (e.g., as a word doc or a pdf).
+This should be your own personal copy of the scale - the version you would use in your research, for example.

 Once you have submitted the form, a moderator will review and approve your submission.
 Please note that at this time, only published self-report measures are eligible for inclusion in the repository.